Invocation#

 Instead of outputting the result of preprocessing, output a rule suitable for make describing the dependencies of the main source file.
 The preprocessor outputs one make rule containing the object file name for that source file, a colon, and the names of all the included files, including those coming from

-command-line options.Unless specified explicitly (with
+-includeor-imacroscommand-line options.Unless specified explicitly (with

-), the object file name consists of the name of the source file with any suffix replaced with object file suffix and with any leading directory parts removed.
-If there are many included files then the rule is split into several lines using\
+-MTor-MQ), the object file name consists of the name of the source file with any suffix replaced with object file suffix and with any leading directory parts removed.
+If there are many included files then the rule is split into several lines using\-newline.
+The rule has no commands.This option does not suppress the preprocessor’s debug output, such as

-.
-To avoid mixing such debug output with the dependency rules you should explicitly specify the dependency output file with-MF
+-dM.
+To avoid mixing such debug output with the dependency rules you should explicitly specify the dependency output file with-MF, or use an environment variable likeDEPENDENCIES_OUTPUT(see Environment Variables).
+Debug output is still sent to the regular output stream as normal.Passing

-, and suppresses warnings with an implicit-w
+-Mto the driver implies-E, and suppresses warnings with an implicit-w.

 - -MM#